paradigma-cl/unbreakableID/README.md

 Cryptographic proof.
 Here is the mathematical “magic” of the initial Bitcoin Blockchain: the ability to assess the integrity of records and verify new data, instead of relying on the trust of a bank, the state, the law, or the authority of any other institution.

 How?
 Cryptographic hashing is a mathematical phenomenon whereby some data is run through a hashing algorithm, which will then output a string of characters.
-Only this particular data run through this particular hashing algorithm will produce that specific string of characters.
-What this means is that if the data is tampered with in any way, this can be proven by running it through the hashing algorithm again and checking if the output is the same.
+Only this data run through this particular hashing algorithm will produce that specific string of characters.
+This means that if the data is tampered with in any way, this can be proven by running it through the hashing algorithm again and checking if the output is the same.
 Here is a cryptographic proof.
 [7]

-Replacing “trust” with cryptographic proof promised to replace the uncertainty of humans and institutions with the certainty of mathematics, and yet cryptographic hashing is itself an area of human endeavour.
+Replacing “trust” with cryptographic proof promised to replace the uncertainty of humans and institutions with the certainty of mathematics, yet cryptographic hashing is an area of human endeavour.

 Hashing is a discovery of a universal principle that all else can be anchored to; for others, it is an area of research and invention but is also an area of creativity, knowledge sharing, and collaboration amongst peers experimenting and working with the phenomena of this curious universe we live in.
 [6]